-At Armor courts we will be happy to guide you through the many different types of surfaces that are available through our comprehensive line up of manufacturers we use for interlocking tile surfaces or sports court tiles.
+At Armor courts we will be happy to guide you through the many different types of surfaces that are available through our comprehensive line up of manufacturers we use.

 PVC tiles have some advantages over the traditional Acyclic painted finishes which may be a practical solution for your needs.
 Here are some pros and cons to consider.

 - Cost effective: If you are considering a hardwood floor, they are roughly half of the cost of a hard wood maple floor system and can last up to 30 plus years vs a hardwood floor that needs refinishing every couple of years.

 - Installation: They are amazingly easy to put together as they interlock into the pattern you have chosen for your court and can be used on just about any flat level ridged surface such as asphalt or concrete.
 They however cannot be used on directly on the ground or grass.